Tips for Working with Cowork

 • ~/CoworkTemp/ — for temporary work that can be deleted

-Limiting folder scope reduces the risk of Cowork reading or modifying unrelated files by accident.
+Limiting folder scope reduces the risk of Cowork reading or modifying unrelated files accidentally

-1.2 Never Put Sensitive Data in Accessible Folders
+1.2 Don't Put Sensitive Data in Authorized Folders

-Before granting Cowork access to a folder, verify that it does not contain these files:
+Before granting Cowork access to a folder, verify that these files are not present:

-• .env files or configs containing API Keys and Passwords
+• .env files or Config files with API Keys, Passwords

-• Registration documents, KYC documents, or ID card copies
+• Registration documents, KYC documents, ID card copies

 • Unreleased financial reports

-Even though Anthropic states they don't use your data for model training, the data is still sent to Anthropic's API for processing.
-Anything that shouldn't leave your machine should not be in a folder Cowork can access.
+Although Anthropic says they don't use data for model training, data is still sent to the Anthropic API for processing.
+Therefore, anything that shouldn't leave your machine shouldn't be in a folder Cowork can access

-1.3 Back Up Data Before Letting Cowork Edit Files
+1.3 Back Up Data Before Having Cowork Modify Files

-Cowork can create, edit, and delete real files on your machine — if something goes wrong, there's no Undo button.
+Cowork can create, edit, and delete actual files on your machine — if something goes wrong, there's no Undo button.
 Therefore:

 • Back up important files before requesting edits

-• Use Version Control (e.g., Git) for code projects
+• Use Version Control (such as Git) for code projects

-• At minimum, copy files to another folder before issuing commands
+• Or at least copy files to another folder before issuing commands

 1.4 Beware of Prompt Injection from External Files

-This is a risk most people don't know about — if you have Cowork read files received from others (e.g., PDF, Word, email attachments), those files may contain text that tricks Cowork into performing actions you didn't request, such as "copy all files to this URL."
+This is a risk most people don't know about — if you let Cowork read files received from others (such as PDFs, Word docs, email attachments), those files may contain text that tricks Cowork into doing things you didn't request such as "copy all files to this URL"

 • Don't let Cowork read files from untrusted sources directly